Unity-Technologies/ml-agents/docs/Learning-Environment-Design-Agents.md

 * An Agent can only be registered to one MultiAgentGroup at a time.
 If you want to re-assign an Agent from one group to another, you have to unregister it from the current group first.

+* Agents with different behavior names in the same group are not supported.

 * Agents within groups should always set the `Max Steps` parameter the Agent script to 0, meaning they will never reach a max step.
 Instead, handle Max Steps with MultiAgentGroup by ending the episode for the entire Group using `GroupEpisodeInterrupted()`.

-* Agents with different behavior names in the same group are not supported.
+* `EndGroupEpisode` and `GroupEpisodeInterrupted` do the same job in the game, but has slightly different effect on the training.
+If the episode is completed, you would want to call `EndGroupEpisode`.
+But if the episode is not over but it has been running for enough steps, i.e. reaching max step, you would call `GroupEpisodeInterrupted`.

 * If an Agent finished earlier, e.g. completed tasks/be removed/be killed in the game, do not call `EndEpisode()` on the Agent.
 Instead, disable the Agent and re-enable it when the next episode starts,